What Does My Result Mean?

 *Source: Australian Bureau of Statistics

-How Do I Get A Healthy BMI?
+How Do I Maintain or Achieve A Healthy BMI?

 Eat a well-rounded healthy diet and avoid skipping meals.